SR-G/beerduino/README.md

     <td>temperature</td>
     <td>double</td>
     <td>   </td>
-    <td>Temperature limit : once reached, the notifications will be activated</td>
+    <td>Temperature limit : once reached, the notifications will be activated.
+Optional, if not set, the notification will always be emitted.</td>
   </tr>
   <tr>
     <td>notifiers</td>